+Establishing a One-Stop Shop creates a flexible mechanism for community outreach and engagement around energy issues in a range of ways.
 A One-Stop Shop would act as the main hub and point of contact for information for all new programs and policies implemented due to SEP recommendations.
-The One-Stop-Shop would also act as the main method for the City to promote the benefits of certain programs such as a CCA and advertise programs requiring community enrolment or participation such as a Community Solar program or a Performance-Based Incentive program.
+The One-Stop-Shop would also act as the main method for the City to promote the benefits of certain programs such as a CCA and advertise programs requiring community enrollment or participation, such as a Community Solar program or a Performance-Based Incentive program.

-It can also increase knowledge about clean energy technologies and the industry as a whole, such as the falling costs of solar and energy efficiency projects and the role that local utility-scale generation and distributed backup storage can play in increasing resiliency and therefore reliability of the electricity supply.
+The One-Stop Shop can also increase knowledge about clean energy technologies and the industry as a whole, such as opportunities to participate in regional or state energy programs, alerting local residents and businesses to the falling costs of solar and energy efficiency projects and the role that local utility-scale generation and distributed backup storage can play in increasing resiliency, and therefore reliability, of the electricity supply.